 If H is a subgroup of a group G, then right cosets are not always the same as left cosets; that is, it is not always the case that gH = Hg for all $g \in G$.
-The subgroups for which this property holds play a critical role in group theory: they allow for the construction of a new class of groups, called factor or quotient groups.
-Factor groups may be studied by using homomorphisms, a generalization of isomorphisms.
+The subgroups for which this property holds play a critical role in group theory-they allow for the construction of a new class of groups, called factor or quotient groups.
+Factor groups may be studied directly or by using homomorphisms, a generalization of isomorphisms.
+We will study homomorphisms in Chapter 11.